-But, when looking for maximum performance, we may want to prevent two actors to run in the same CPU core, otherwise they have to share processing time.
+But, when looking for maximum performance, we may want to prevent two actors from running in the same CPU thread, share processing time.

 Thanks to the awesome psutil library we can do this simply by selecting an specific CPU core per process.